Dr. Hibbert

-Dr. Julius Michael Hibbert, M.D. is a recurring character on the television animated sitcom The Simpsons.
+Dr. Julius M. Hibbert, M.D. is a recurring character on the television animated sitcom The Simpsons.
 He is Springfield's most prominent medical professional.
 Although he has a kind and warm persona, he is also often characterized as greedy and lacking in empathy.
 His signature character trait is his often-inappropriate chuckling, which is generally cued by misfortune rather than something genuinely amusing.

-The character was voiced from his 1990 debut by Simpsons regular Harry Shearer, and since a recasting of all of the show's non-white characters, by Kevin Michael Richardson from 2021.
+A parody of Bill Cosby's character Dr. Cliff Huxtable, the character debuted on December 6, 1990, in the episode Bart the Daredevil.
+He was voiced from his debut by Simpsons regular Harry Shearer, and since a recasting of all of the show's non-white characters, by Kevin Michael Richardson from 2021.